kesselborn/conex/README.md

             xpinstall.signatures.required: false

-- if you are lucky, your old session is restored and you can just open tab-groups and create a manual backup which you can use as an import for conex
+- if you are lucky, your old session is restored and you can just open tab-groups and create a manual backup which you can use as an import for Conex
 - if your session is not restored, all hope is not lost:
   - go to tab-groups preferences and open the 'Backup / Restore' section
   - click the 'Load Groups and Tabs From ...' button and select 'Previous Session'